flyer103/notion-mcp/README.md

 }
 ```

+3. Replace `/ABSOLUTE/PATH/TO/YOUR/uv` with the absolute path to your `uv` executable
-3. Replace `/ABSOLUTE/PATH/TO/YOUR/notion-mcp` with the absolute path to your notion-mcp installation
+4. Replace `/ABSOLUTE/PATH/TO/YOUR/notion-mcp` with the absolute path to your notion-mcp installation
-4. Replace `your_notion_api_key` with your Notion API key (or you can omit the env section if you've set it as a system environment variable)
+5. Replace `your_notion_api_key` with your Notion API key (or you can omit the env section if you've set it as a system environment variable)
-5. Save the file and restart Claude for Desktop
+6. Save the file and restart Claude for Desktop

 You can check Claude's logs for any MCP-related issues:
 ```bash